-Ancient Greeks believed the new moon was a time of fertility and rebirth, because the moon and sun were joined together at the same part of the sky.
+Ancient Greeks believed the new moon was a time of fertility and rebirth because the moon and sun were joined together at the same part of the sky.
 During the new moon, gravity from the moon is pulling water up, which aids in germination.
-This is the best time to plant above ground crops plants that produce seeds outside of the fruit, such as lettuce, spinach, cabbage and grains during this phase
+This phase is the best time to plant above ground crops plants that produce seeds outside of the fruit, such as lettuce, spinach, cabbage and grains.

 The Waxing Moon (2nd Quarter)